claytonrm/kafka-spring-compromise-validator/README.md

 # Compromises validator

-Import a set of bank compromises in parallel process.
+Import one or many bank compromises in parallel process.

 ## Setup